jexxa-projects/Jexxa/tutorials/TimeService/README.md

 * How to write an application service acting as a so called inbound-port
 * How to declare an outbound-port sending current time
+* How to provide an implementation of this outbound-port with console output
-* How to provide two different implementations, or so called driving adapters, of this outbound-port.
-One driving adapter uses console output.
-The other one uses JMS.
+* How to provide an implementation of this outbound-port using `DrivenAdapterStrategy` from Jexxa for JMS.

 ## What you need

-*   Understand tutorial `HelloJexxa`
+*   Understand tutorial `HelloJexxa` because we explain only new aspects
 *   30 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.3 (or higher) installed
 *   A running ActiveMQ instance (at least if you start the application with JMS)

-## Write the Application
+## Write the Application Core

 ### Implement class `TimeService`